 We all know that organic waste is good for plants.
 Nothing beats organic compost when it comes to improving soil quality and plant health.
 But that had me thinking.
 Are fingernails good for plants?

-Fingernails are good for plants because they contain keratin which is a naturally occurring protein.
-They also contain small amounts of calcium and phosphorus beneficial to the plants.
-But they will take a very long time to decompose in the soil compared to other organic material.
+Fingernails are good for plants because you can add it to compost as organic matter.
+They contain keratin which is a naturally occurring protein.
+The fingernails add small amounts of calcium and phosphorus to the compost and soil.

 I wanted to see how small forms of human waste would affect plants.
 I found out some surprising information during my research.

 Are Nail Clippings Good for Plants?

 Fingernails can benefit your plants.
 However, it’s not going to have a huge impact on them like other fertilizers will.

 Because it’s a naturally occurring protein, nail clippings will break down in the soil.
 Microorganisms can consume the nails and turn them into usable nutrients.

 The best way to utilize nail clippings is in a compost pile.

 In your compost pile, the nails will go through the decomposition process like other organic materials.
 Tiny microorganisms, bacteria, and other lifeforms will feed on the nails.
 When those lifeforms produce waste, your nails become carbon dioxide and ammonia.